AuDigitalHealth/lingo/docs/design/technologies.md

 and is adopted by Lingo to provide seamless Single Sign On and interoperability between the platforms.

-The IMS is a cookie based authentication mechanism, where cookies with the .ihtsdotools domain are passed around to provide the users credentials.
+The IMS is a cookie-based authentication mechanism, where cookies with the `.ihtsdotools` domain are passed around to provide the users' credentials.

 ### API